MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/cost-price-resolution.md

 ms.author: rumant
 ---

-# Determine cost rates for project estimates and actuals
+# Determine cost rates for project-based estimates and actuals

 _**Applies To:** Project Operations for resource/non-stocked based scenarios_